 In this post, we will show you how to combine multiple Hard Drives into one Hard Drive or Volume on Windows.
 You can combine two hard drives and use them as one.

 In earlier days, having 512GB of internal storage was more than enough to store documents, music, video, etc. However, now even 2TB of internal storage becomes insufficient for some people, who work as say a video editor and need to save all the source files.

-There are also many movie lovers, who often collect all the movies they have watched.
+Many movie lovers often collect all the movies they have watched.
 For them, 2TB is not a huge space to store files.
-If you are one of them and have installed more than one Hard Drive, here is a simple trick that will let you combine two or more hard drives into one on your Windows PC.
+If you are one of them and have installed more than one Hard Drive, here is a simple trick to let you combine two or more hard drives into one on your Windows PC.

 There is no need to use any third-party software for this job as the built-in Disk Management functions well for this purpose.

 To get started, make sure you have at least three hard drives installed.
 The problem with this trick is that you cannot use an installed Operating System from the hard drives.
 Plus, you cannot install any Operating System on that combined hard drive as well.

 To begin, open Disk Management on your computer.
 To do so, right-click on This PC > select Manage.
 Therefore, click on Disk Management from left side list.
 Alternatively, you can press Win +X and select Disk Management from the list.

 Here you will find all the Hard Drives installed on your computer.
 Be very careful, when you are doing this step since you need to delete the whole volume (if any) and create Unallocated space.
 To do this, right-click on both of the hard drives and select Delete Volume.
 If your hard drive is new and there is no partition, you can skip this step.

 After creating unallocated space, right-click on any of the clean hard drives and select New Spanned Volume or New Stripped Volume – as per your preference.